- The University of Chicago

 Minimum requirements include knowledge and skills developed through 2-5 years of work experience in a related job discipline.

-- Doctoral degree in Chemistry or another related field
+- Doctoral, Master’s or Bachelor’s degree in chemistry, physics, materials science, or another related field.

-- Proficiency in graphic composition and Adobe Illustrator
+- Proficiency in Adobe Illustrator or alternative graphic composition software.

 - Resume (required)